-The Key stage 4 curriculum currently works towards qualifications at Entry level, Level 1 and Level 2 Functional Skills alongside GCSE entries.
-All pupils are required to attend Math's, English, Science, PE, ICT and PSHE.
-Pupils are then allocated option subjects currently choosing between academic or vocational qualifications and outcomes linked to Level 1 / Level 2 or GCSE's.
-The options are discussed at the end of Year 9 and currently range from Art, 3D Design, Geography, Construction, Motor Vehicle Maintenance, Catering, Sport, Land Base Studies and Music.
-The option of ICT is also developing for those pupils who show interest in following this subject into further education.
+The Key stage 4 curriculum currently works towards qualifications at Entry level, Level 1 and Level 2 Functional Skills alongside GCSE and L1 exams and assessments.
+All pupils are required to attend Maths, English, Science, PE, ICT and PSHE.
+Pupils are then allocated option subjects currently choosing between academic or vocational qualifications and outcomes linked to Level 1, Level 2 or GCSE's.
+The options are discussed at the end of Year 9 and currently range from Art, 3D Design, Geography, History, Construction, Motor Vehicle Maintenance, Catering, Sport, Land Base Studies and Music.
+The option of Digital Skills, Photography and Media is also developing for those pupils who show interest in following this subject into further education.